-Tax Your Brain With 5 Victorian Riddles
+Tax Your Brain With These 5 Victorian Riddles

 The Victorians loved a good parlor game.
-Charades and blindman’s bluff were well-known enough in the 19th century to find their way into Dickens’s novels, and there were always games like Are You There, Moriarty? and Reverend Crawley to help pass time on a rainy Victorian afternoon.
+Charades and blindman’s bluff were popular enough in the 19th century to find their way into Charles Dickens’s novels, and there were always games like Are You There, Moriarty? and Reverend Crawley to help pass time on a rainy English afternoon.
 But when they weren’t trying to guess who was hiding a slipper behind their back or snatching some scalding-hot raisins out of a bowl of burning brandy, the Victorians also had an appetite for word games, riddles, and logic puzzles, countless anthologies of which were published at the time.

 So how well would you do pitting your wits against these five classic Victorian riddles?
 The answers are at the foot of the page, but no cheating.

 I have a large Box, with two lids, two caps, three established Measures, and a great number of articles a Carpenter cannot do without.
 Then I have always by me a couple of good Fish, and a number of a smaller tribe, beside two lofty Trees, fine Flowers, and the fruit of the indigenous Plant; a handsome Stag; two playful animals; and a number of smaller and less tame Herd.
 Also two Halls, or Places of Worship, some Weapons of warfare, and many Weathercocks.
 The Steps of an Hotel; The House of Commons on the eve of a Dissolution; Two Students or Scholars, and some Spanish Grandees, to wait upon me.
-All pronounce me a wonderful piece of Mechanism, but few have numbered up the strange medley of things which compose my whole.
+All pronounce me a wonderful piece of Mechanism, but few have numbered up the strange medley of things which compose my whole.- Samuel Wilberforce

 What is being described here?